The New Fine Art Photography

 In a way, we can say that vision and software have become more important in the digital era than the reality we capture in the camera.

-REMOVING THE CREATIVE LIMITATIONS IN PHOTOGRAPHY
+REMOVING THE CREATIVE LIMITATIONS

 The most important is that we have much more freedom now than we had when working with film cameras and when developing the photographs in the traditional darkroom.
 Freedom means vision, it means what we imagine can be more easily put in practice, so we can more easily realize the images our imagination creates.